bugladen/NadekoBot/commandlist.md

 `.unstuck`  |  Clears the message queue. **Owner Only!**
 `.donators`  |  List of lovely people who donated to keep this project alive.
 `.adddon`, `.donadd`  |  Add a donator to the database.
-`.videocall`  |  Creates a private appear.in video call link for you and other mentioned people.
+`.videocall`  |  Creates a private <http://www.appear.in> video call link for you and other mentioned people.
 The link is sent to mentioned people via a private message.
+`.announce`  |  Sends a message to all servers' general channel bot is connected to.**Owner Only!** |  .announce Useless spam

 ### Help
 Command and aliases | Description | Usage